Scarlett253/CART253/Topics/frogfrogfrog/planning.md

     - If the tongue is still inside the frog's mouth
         - Launch the tongue

+ASSIGMENT FEATURES DONE:
-Random moves and respawn of the fly every time its eaten background color changed from white to blue
+- Random moves and respawn of the fly every time its eaten
-Title change to game after random key is pressed
+- Title (and instructions) change to game after random key is pressed
+- Poisson Steve song plays after starting the game
+-

+MY FEATURES DONE:
+- background color changed from white to blue

+TO DO:
+* An ending.
+How should the game end?
+Because the frog explodes with flies?
+Because it starves?
+How can you tell the game is over?

+* A scoring system.
+But not just a standard number counting up on the screen.